AndrewGuenther/firstfive/README.md

 ## Acknowledgements

-@icco for persuading me to create a dotfiles repo in the first place.
+[@icco](https://github.com/icco) and [his dotfile repo](https://github.com/icco/dotFiles) for persuading me to create a dotfiles repo in the first place.